Q2 Resource Roundup (2025)

 • (ADDED 4/1) The 2025 Processing Foundation Fellowship Program invites individuals and collectives working across creative coding, interactive fiction, time-based media, and live performances to propose artistic or technical projects that explore innovative approaches to telling stories through data.
 Fellows will receive support through a $10,000 stipend, mentorship, workshops, public programs, and community engagement opportunities for interdisciplinary projects that amplify, challenge, or build upon existing or real-time data to tell compelling stories.
 This year, two fully remote Processing Foundation Fellowships and one in-person Extended Realities Fellowship in Los Angeles, California are being offered.
 The deadline to apply is May 2, 2025.
 Learn more and apply here.

-• National Young Famers Coalition is accepting applications for their Root and Bloom Fellowship, an advocacy and power-building educational opportunity for 25 farmers across the country.
+• National Young Farmers Coalition is accepting applications for their Root and Bloom Fellowship, an advocacy and power-building educational opportunity for 25 farmers across the country.
 Fellows will dive deep into the roots of federal agriculture policy and uncover how it shapes the landscape for young and BIPOC farmers nationwide.
 Fellows will then apply that understanding to how policy shows up as real-world impacts in their own communities through pursuing leadership positions on a board, advisory council, etc. This fellowship will take place over 9 months, from September 2025 - June 2026, and Root & Bloom fellows will meet (virtually) for bimonthly sessions that will foster relationships amongst the geographically diverse cohort, allow space to dive deep into topics like organizing, advocacy, power analysis.
 Fellows will receive stipends for their time spent on program activities, and we estimate this fellowship to be a 4-6 hour per month time commitment.
 The deadline to apply is May 14, 2025.
 Learn more and apply here.

 • The Center for Black, Brown, and Queer Studies (BBQ+) is accepting applications for their 2025-26 Academic Fellowship Cohort, an entirely virtual fellowship bringing together a diverse group of scholars from undergraduates to postgraduates working across these fields in a collaborative and supportive environment.
 Academic fellows are offered a research stipend, which is based on their academic level cohort: College students: $1000, Master’s students/Early PhD students: $2000, Advanced PhD students: $5000, and Recent postdoctoral scholars: Academic fellows can also apply to reimburse other research or professionalization expenses. $10,000.
 BBQ+ is a fully virtual organization and all fellowship meetings are conducted remotely via Zoom with closed captioning.
 The deadline to apply is May 18, 2025 at midnight ET.
 Learn more and apply here.